LordGolias/antistasi/README.md

 In the directory `CREATE` will can find location and patrol spawns.
 In the directory `Missions` you can find the mission spawns.

-## Persistent saving

-The code in `statSave/saveFuncs.sqf` is responsible for saving stuff.
-Essentially, the following things are saved:

-- Variables in the Logic `AS_persistent` named in the array `statSave/saveFuncs.AS_serverVariables`.
-- Locations properties, defined in `AS_fnc_location_saved_properties`.
-- Various global variables

 ## Locations